IndustryStandard-GoodPractice/spotify-push-to-like/README.md

 ```
 C:\Users\[your-user]\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup
 ```
-remember to replace the file path to this application in teh startup.cmd file
+remember to replace the file path to this application in the startup.cmd file

 ### Non-Windows
 run the following commands to start the node server and follow the url printed in the console.